- There are two main methods for farming salmon: open net pens and closed systems or tanks on land.

 There are two main methods for farming salmon: using open net pens and closed systems or tanks on land.
 The choice of method depends on whether the farm has the ability to control inflow, drainage, and waste production.

-With open net pens, vulnerability to currents and marine activity results in waste falling freely to the sea floor or into the surrounding environment, releasing with it sea lice, microbes, and viruses carrying diseases.
+With open net pens, vulnerability to currents and marine activity results in waste falling freely to the sea floor or into the surrounding environment, releasing with it sea lice, microbes, and viruses.
 With a closed system, however, farms have more control over current, oxygen content, temperature, and waste, eliminating these risks.

 Juveniles raised in farms are gradually moved to ever-larger vessels and then quays / tanks in the sea or on land.
 By raising salmon in closed systems on land or in closed containment in the sea, they grow healthier than in open net pens, free from sea lice infestations, and in systems that must address waste and other outputs.

-Land-based production costs are generally higher in-water production, therefore these salmon farms have been developed as close as possible to markets.
-Such farms have proven successful in Iceland, where there is good access to water and energy, like Samherji in Öxarfjörður and Matorku in Reykjanes.
-While salmon farming in closed systems on land can not yet replace salmon farming in the sea.
-Every effort needs to be made to pursue aquaculture in the sea without damaging the environment.
+Land-based production costs are generally higher than in-water production, therefore these salmon farms have been developed as close as possible to markets.
+Such farms have proven successful in Iceland, where there is good access to water and energy, like Samherji in Öxarfjörður and Matorka in Reykjanes.
+While salmon farming in closed systems on land cannot yet replace salmon farming in the sea, every effort needs to be made to pursue aquaculture without damaging the environment.